wacncontent/CustomizeTool/removeCommentOutput/articles/traffic-manager/disable-or-enable-an-endpoint.md

 <properties
-   pageTitle="Disable or Enable a Traffic Manager endpoint | Windows Azure" description="This article will help disable or enable your Traffic Manager profile endpoints." services="traffic-manager" documentationCenter="na"
+   pageTitle="Disable or Enable a Traffic Manager endpoint | Azure" description="This article will help disable or enable your Traffic Manager profile endpoints." services="traffic-manager" documentationCenter="na"